fluid-dev/hexo-fluid-docs/docs/en/guide/README.md

   shortname: fluid
 ```

-Valine、Disqus、Gitalk、Utterances、Changyan、livere can be supported currently.
+Valine、Disqus、Gitalk、Utterances、Changyan、Livere、Remark42 can be supported currently.

 For more comment systems, you can add corresponding ejs file into `fluid/layout/_partial/comments/`, according to your system document, and then modify `post.comments.type` link to your system.

 :::tip
-If you comment board don't display, after you finished below steps, there may be something wrong with you code,You can find it on the console of your browser
+If your comment area is not displayed, there may be throwing some errors, you can find out the reason in the console of your browser.
 :::

 ### Footnote